Continually Updated Clinical Reference

 Pure-tone average

-Pure-tone average (PTA) is usually the average of hearing sensitivity at 500, 1000, and 2000 Hz.
-This average nearly should match the speech reception threshold (SRT), within 5 dB, and the speech detection threshold (SDT), within 6-8 dB.
+Pure-tone average (PTA) is the average of hearing sensitivity at 500, 1000, and 2000.
+This average should approximate the speech reception threshold (SRT), within 5 dB, and the speech detection threshold (SDT), within 6–8 dB.

 Speech reception threshold